 Million-dollar smiles never go out of style, so it’s no surprise a lot of adults choose to straighten their smiles later in life.
-But there’s a catch: orthodontic treatment can cost a lot, and it’s a serious hassle.
+But there’s a catch: orthodontic treatment can cost a lot and take up a lot of space on your calendar.

-At-home teeth aligners like those offered by byte help cut down on that hassle, but not completely.
+At-home teeth aligners like those offered by Byte make things easier.
 You’re required to wear most at-home aligners for at least 22 hours a day.
 Between eating, brushing, flossing, drinking, and gum-chewing, that wear schedule can be tough for busy adults.

 Smile Tip: While some other clear aligner companies advertise nighttime-only treatment, Byte is the only one offering a product that’s specifically designed for nighttime wear.

-In this guide, we’ll give you a full run-down of all the criteria you should consider when picking between byte At-Night and byte’s All-Day aligners.
-But before we dive into the nitty-gritty, here’s a quick overview of how they compare:
+In this guide, we’ll give you a full overview of what you should consider when picking between Byte At-Night and Byte All-Day aligners.
+But before we dive into the nitty-gritty, here’s a quick rundown of how they compare:

 |Treatment speed: 5-6 months on average.||Treatment speed: 3 months on average.|